The main features are

 The model can be saved in SPICE format, see Utilities->save Spice model

 What, more controls?

 On the controls tab, under the main sweep settings there is checkbox Va/g2 = Va1.
 This forces the screen voltage to follow the plate voltage and is useful for tracing dual diodes, dual triodes or pentodes in triode mode.
 There is another group of settings, currently greyed out, that are used for quick tests, checking “quick test” will enable them.

 The quick test is designed to test a tube against it’s data sheet specifications.
 As a tube ages the cathode interface resistance rises and the gm falls.
 So, testing for low gm is a way of detecting worn tubes.
 The measurement is done by wiggling the voltages around the specified center point by the percentage given in the % column to the right of the center column.
 The gm column specifies the datasheet transconductance.
 The % column to the right of gm specifies the allowed tolerance before the tube is considered a failure.
 I generally don’t fail tubes if the gm comes out a bit high, only when low.

 If the quick test is not selected and a normal comprehensive sweep is done, then these values are used to display the gm calculated from the derived model at the center values given.

-The bias column specifies the setting at which to measure the current.
+The “Bias I” column specifies the setting at which to measure the current.
 This is handy for tube matching.

-The current version is 2.21 so the following description is a little out of date.
-V2.21 has added b-spline smooth curve fitting and tentative support for the uTracer6.
+The current version is more recent so the following description is a little out of date.
+From V2.21 was added b-spline smooth curve fitting and tentative support for the uTracer6.
 I don’t have a uTracer6 so it’s untested.
 Any feedback you can provide will be appreciated.
 Click the letter icon at the top for a contact form .

 The options dialog allows to pick the various operating modes.